 land - To set your vehicle back on the ground.
 Don't forget to do this BEFORE you shutoff.

-check - Checks the route to see if it is safe for you to fly.
+validate - Validates the route to see if it is safe for you to fly.
 Will alert you if the route is unsafe.

 fly - To fly your AV.
 If you know your way around, you can move through many rooms with a single command, by adding the directions to the command, similar to how go works.
 (E.g fly e e e e n w w u u w w s).
 Your flight computer will stop you from going along any route that runs into a building, street, etc.